Frederick Douglass: Religious views

 As a child, Douglass was exposed to a number of religious sermons, and in his youth, he sometimes heard Sophia Auld reading the Bible.
 In time, he wanted to learn to read; he began copying bible verses, and he eventually converted to Christianity.
 He described this approach in his last biography, Life and Times of Frederick Douglass:

 I was not more than thirteen years old when, in my loneliness and destitution, I longed for some one to whom I could go, as to a father and protector.
 The preaching of a white Methodist minister, named Hanson, was the means of causing me to feel that in God I had such a friend.
 He thought that all men, great and small, bond and free, were sinners in the sight of God: that they were but natural rebels against his government; and that they must repent of their sins, and be reconciled to God through Christ.
 I cannot say that I had a very distinct notion of what was required of me, but one thing I did know well: I was wretched and had no means of making myself otherwise.

 I consulted a good coloured man named Charles Lawson, and in tones of holy affection he told me to pray, and to "cast all my care upon God."
 This I sought to do; and though for weeks I was a poor, broken-hearted mourner, traveling through doubts and fears, I finally found my burden lightened, and my heart relieved.
 I loved all mankind, slaveholders not excepted, though I abhorred slavery more than ever.
 I saw the world in a new light, and my great concern was to have everybody converted.
 My desire to learn increased, and especially did I want a thorough acquaintance with the contents of the Bible.

-Douglass was mentored by Rev. Charles Lawson, and, early in his activism, he often included biblical allusions and religious metaphors in his speeches.
+Douglass was mentored by the aforementioned Rev. Charles Lawson, and, early in his activism, he often included biblical allusions and religious metaphors in his speeches.
 Although a believer, he strongly criticized religious hypocrisy and accused slaveholders of "wickedness", lack of morality, and failure to follow the Golden Rule.
 In this sense, Douglass distinguished between the "Christianity of Christ" and the "Christianity of America" and considered religious slaveholders and clergymen who defended slavery as the most brutal, sinful, and cynical of all who represented "wolves in sheep's clothing".